EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 where H() is the hash function in HKDF_V.

+We define EDHOC-Key-Derivation to be the function which produces the output as described in {{RFC5869}} and {{RFC8152}} depending on the variable input AlgorithmID, keyDataLength and other:

+output = EDHOC-Key-Derivation(AlgorithmID, keyDataLength, other)

 For message_i the key, called K_i, SHALL be derived using other = aad_i, where i = 2 or 3.
 The key SHALL be derived using AlgorithmID set to the integer value of the negotiated AEAD (AEAD_V), and keyDataLength equal to the key length of AEAD_V.

 If the AEAD algorithm uses an IV, then IV_i for message_i SHALL be derived using other = aad_i, where i = 2 or 3.
 The IV SHALL be derived using AlgorithmID = "IV-GENERATION" as specified in Section 12.1.2. of {{RFC8152}}, and keyDataLength equal to the IV length of AEAD_V.

 ### EDHOC-Exporter Interface {#exporter}

-Application keys and other application specific data can be derived using the EDHOC-Exporter interface:
+Application keys and other application specific data can be derived using the EDHOC-Exporter interface defined as:

-EDHOC-Exporter(label, length)
+EDHOC-Exporter(label, length) = EDHOC-Key-Derivation(label, 8 * length, exchange_hash)

 The output of the EDHOC-Exporter function SHALL be derived using other = exchange_hash, AlgorithmID = label, and keyDataLength = 8 * length, where label is a tstr defined by the application and length is a uint defined by the application.
 The label SHALL be different for each different exporter value.
 An example use of the EDHOC-Exporter is given in {{oscore}}).